Starting a business on eBay takes a lot of preparation.

 However, eBay store owners can find ways to reduce the selling fees they pay.

-First, it would be best if you used the right store subscription.
+Determine the right store subscription for your needs.
 The number of free listings goes up when you pay for more, so consider increasing your fixed monthly fees to list more items for free.

 You should also avoid unnecessary upgrades so you don’t end up paying more upgrade fees than you should.